--s ClientSecret This is the secret used to authenticate the user for acting as the admin client (or an alternative client given in aclientId option).
-If the user has elected to cache the secret previous- ly, then this option can be omitted.
-Otherwise, it has to be pro- vided.
-The password must satisfy the following conditions: Must not contain only numbers.
-Must not begin or end with a special character.
+Short name Long name Remark -t Target URL of the Proficy Authentication instance that the command should be performed on.
+Typically, the URL is https://lo-calhost:443/uaa, which is the default value.
+This option is optional and is only needed when the user wants to run the command against a remote Proficy Authentication instance (which is not recommended due to security concerns). -n ClientId ID of the client that the user is acting as.
+By default, it is admin.
+This option is optional and is only needed when the admin has set up the Proficy Authentication to delegate certain operations to others. -s ClientSecret This is the secret used to authenticate the user for acting as the admin client (or an alternative client given in aclientId option).
+If the user has elected to cache the secret previously, then this option can be omitted.
+Otherwise, it has to be provided.
+The password must satisfy the following conditions: • Must not contain only numbers. • Must not begin or end with a special character.
 Must not contain curly braces. -c CacheSecret This option is not followed by a value and is optional.
-If spec- ified, the tool will cache the client secret so when the next time this tool is invoked the secret does not have to be spec- ified.
+If specified, the tool will cache the client secret so when the next time this tool is invoked the secret does not have to be specified.
 Note that the secret is encrypted and only the current Windows logon user can access and decrypt. -u UserName Name of the user that the tool is being invoked for.
 For example, the user that is being added or removed. -p UserPassword The password for the user being added or whose password is being reset.
 The option is only needed for the add_user and set_user_password commands. -g Group Name of the Proficy Authentication group (scope) that the user is being added to or removed from.
-The option is only needed for the add_user_to_group and remove_user_fromgroup commands.
+The option is only needed for the add_user_to_group and remove_user_from_group commands.